 At Accedian, we think model-driven telemetry is a great source of performance data, and a long overdue step.
 We support it on our Skylight performance analytics platform, and we have done implementations for our customers where telemetry data is one of the sources of performance data that we analyze to help determine the root cause of performance issues.

 But model-driven telemetry also has its limitations:

 - While it is more efficient than polling SNMP, especially at higher frequency and with multiple destinations, it is still not free; implementing it has a cost on the router that is not negligible

 - The underlying performance data collection mechanism has not changed; while gRPC streaming might be more efficient than SNMP polling, the quality of the data itself frequently still lacks accuracy and granularity

-- You’re still collecting performance monitoring (PM) data at a single point in the network only; tools like Accedian’s SkyLIGHT DataHUB IQ can help string those points together to form a more coherent view of network performance, but you’re making a guess on QoE based on those points
+- You’re still collecting performance monitoring (PM) data at a single point in the network only; tools like Accedian’s Skylight performance analytics can help string those points together to form a more coherent view of network performance, but you’re making a guess on QoE based on those points

 So, as you move toward SD-WAN, 5G MEC, and 5G network slicing, make sure you’re using a performance monitoring toolset that ensures the QoS and QoE of the underlying service that you are selling.
 Model-driven telemetry is an important part of this, but it is just one tool in the performance management toolbox.